holdedhub/careers/openings/analytics-engineer.md

 ## Nice-to-haves

-- You have deep experience with Martech integrations and tools
+- You have worked with transformation tools such as dbt or dataform
 - You have worked embedded in a marketing team or had a marketing team as the main stakeholder
 - But the most important is, you are a freak like we are, you love what you do and you want to enjoy your work while building something important